adamkraus6/AdventOfCode/2020/2020day8/README.md

 Fix the program so that it terminates normally by changing exactly one  `jmp`  (to  `nop`) or  `nop`  (to  `jmp`).  _What is the value of the accumulator after the program terminates?_

 Your puzzle answer was  `846`.

+## ToDo:

+1. Possibly remove function/combine into one